cubicoder/cubicoder.github.io/tutorials/1-12-2/2018-06-20-first-item.md

 }
 ```
-The mod id in the `@ObjectHolder` parameter simply tells Forge to inject matching items from our mod; putting “minecraft” would make it look for items from vanilla Minecraft.
+The mod id in the `@ObjectHolder` parameter simply tells Forge to inject matching items from our mod; putting "minecraft" would make it look for items from vanilla Minecraft.
 If we don’t specify an `@ObjectHolder` annotation above the field declaration, it will take the name of the field, set it to lowercase, and use that as the registry name to be injecting from.
 So, in this case, we need to make sure the name of the field is `FIRST_ITEM`, since the mod id is automatically added.

 Next, we need to actually register our items.
 Create a new class called `EventSubscriber` in the `com.cubicoder.tutorial` package.
 ```java